Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

-\begin{enumerate}[label=(\alph*)] \item the full equation, in a range of Sobolev spaces $H^s$. \item the linearized equation, where it suffices to work in a single space, $L^2$ in our case. \end{enumerate} At the heart of both of these problems we identify a common core, namely \begin{enumerate}[resume*] \item the linear paradifferential equation, where bounds are essentially frequency localized. \end{enumerate}
+As it is the case with many quasilinear well-posedness results, the main requirement is to establish energy estimates, which are needed for \begin{enumerate}[label=(\alph*)] \item the full equation, in a range of Sobolev spaces $H^s$. \item the linearized equation, where it suffices to work in a single space, $L^2$ in our case. \end{enumerate} At the heart of both of these problems we identify a common core, namely \begin{enumerate}[resume*] \item the linear paradifferential equation, where bounds are essentially frequency localized. \end{enumerate}

 The proof of the energy estimates is not a direct argument, but instead requires access to a full set of dispersive bounds, namely (see the discussion in Section~\ref{s:disp}) \begin{enumerate}[label=(\roman*)] \item Bilinear $L^2$ bounds, which measure the interaction of transversal waves. \item Strichartz estimates, which measure the dispersion of a single wave. \end{enumerate} These two types of bounds, in turn, loop back to themselves, so they are proved within a complex bootstrap argument.